temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 ![Data Encoder icon](/img/docs/data-encoder-button.png)

-Select the **Data Encoder** icon with an up-down arrow on the bottom left of the screen.
+In the lower-left corner, select **Data Encoder**.
-This action displays the codec endpoint dialog.

-Enter the URL and port number for your codec endpoint.
+In the codec endpoint dialog, enter the URL and port number for your codec endpoint.
 Refresh your Workflow Execution page to see encoded/decoded data.

 **In the Web UI server configuration file**